allanfreitas/lmvc-afresh/README.md

 Just run `sh bootstrap.sh` to run *composer*, *bower* and set *chmods* on all caching directories appropriately.
 Calling the bootstrap script as in `sh boostrap.sh no-chmod` will omitt setting *chmods* on cache directories.

+You could even call `bash -c "$(curl -fsSL http://raw.github.com/scandio/lmvc-afresh/master/scripts/install.sh)"` which does all the cloning and config-file setup for you!

 ## Further references

 * [LMVC on GitHub](https://raw.github.com/scandio/lmvc)